markstanl/DeterminantCalculator/README.md

 ![O(n!)](https://github.com/markstanl/DeterminantCalculator/assets/146277800/cf2d904b-c21d-41be-83b6-8f148f4b1943)

-O(n^3) grows much slower for larger matrices.
+O(n^3) growth is significantly slower for larger matrices.
 This class uses the Fraction class as a replacement for numbers.
-More details on that later.
-We first reduce the first row and column so that the pivot (index of the matrix where the column index = row index) is 1.
-We then temporarily multiply the row by the value in the next row, same column, and then subtract each value in the row below it by the first row.
-We repeat this process until each row has been reduced, and then move on to the next pivot on the diagonal.
-The product of the number the diagonals initially get divided by is the determinant.

-There are also some extra checks to get done early involving a determinant of 0, but other than that it is a great runtime and uses BigInteger to store lots of data.

 ## Tested Runtime
-The summation method has the worst runtime.
-The cofactor is slightly better.
-The row reduction method is the best, as we can see in this image.
+The summation (Leibniz) method has the worst runtime, while the cofactor is slightly better.
+The row reduction method is the best, consistently following O(n^3).
-Though hard to see, the row reduction method does seem consistent with O(n^3).
-As implemented in the runtime test class, you can see the difference in runtime based on your hardware.
+The runtime experiment class demonstrates the difference based on your hardware.

 [Runtime of Determinants Comparison.pdf](https://github.com/markstanl/DeterminantCalculator/files/13731475/Runtime.of.Determinants.Comparison.pdf)

 ## Other Classes
 ### Fraction
-This class is how we deal with numbers in row reduction.
-Because there will necessarily be some improper fraction, we don't want to use doubles as there will be some rounding error that messes up the final integer result.
-This class implements BigIntegers to be used as the numerator and denominator.
-We then implement a few methods, including arithmetic functions, comparability methods, and some integer and double estimation methods.
-This makes the result much easier than having to deal with weird double rounding errors.
+This class manages numbers in row reduction.
+It uses BigInteger to handle improper fractions, avoiding rounding errors common in doubles.
+It includes arithmetic functions, comparability methods, and integer and double estimation methods.

 ### Driver
-This class allows a user to interact with all of the determinant-solving classes.
-We allow the user to either randomly generate a matrix, or allow the user to input their own matrix.
-They can then compute the determinant with any one of the three methods, and the runtime taken to compute the determinant is printed.
+This class enables user interaction with determinant-solving classes.
+Users can either generate a matrix randomly or input their own.
+They can then compute the determinant with any of the three methods, and the runtime is printed.
-### Utility
-The utility simplifies a few common functions we need to perform.
-Including printing the matrix and arrays, converting a matrix to a different value, checking if a matrix is square, checking if two double values are close enough to reasonably conclude they computed the same number, a gcd and lcm calculator, a method to sleep for a certain amount of time, and finally some methods to randomly compute matrices.

-### Tester
-The tester class was used in concurrence with the development of every class and method to make sure that everything worked as expected.
 ### Runtime
 The runtime experiment class can be used on any device to check the average runtime of every method, used on every size of matrix.
 There are clear details in the main method to assist a user in using it.
 The method tests each different size and averages out the time to calculate a specific amount of determinants.

+### Utility
+The utility simplifies common functions, including printing matrices and arrays, converting a matrix to a different value, checking if a matrix is square, checking if two double values are close enough, a gcd and lcm calculator, a method to sleep for a specified time, and methods to randomly compute matrices.

+### Tester
+The tester class was used in concurrence with the development of every class and method to make sure that everything worked as expected.